shadiaduery/US_cities_transportation_C02emissions/README.md

 *TRANSFORM*: After collecting the data, we had three tables that covered the data that we may need for Project #3.
 The first table (StateNameAndID.csv) was created to tie a state's name with a state's "ID" (ex: Oregon -> OR, Washington -> WA) to use as primary keys and connect our other tables.

-When we loaded the second CSV into Jupyter to work in Pandas, the second table (yearly_generation_pd) had individual summary rows in the initial dataframe in one columns: 'Generation (Megawatts)'.
-We
+When we loaded the second CSV into Jupyter to work in Pandas, the second table (yearly_generation_pd) had individual summary rows in the initial dataframe in one columns: 'Energy Source' column.
+We had to identify and drop the rows with already calculated totals in the 'Energy Source' column using:

-yearly_generation_pd
+yearly_generation_pd = yearly_generation_pd.loc[yearly_generation_pd["Energy Source"]!="Total"]
-- Changed 'Generation (Megawatts)' column to float type
-- Dropped rows with already calculated totals in the 'Energy Source' column
-- Exported to CSV to import to Postgres

-yearly_capacity_pd
-- Changed NaN values in 'Generators' column to 0 where there were zero generators present initally in 1990.
-- Changed NaN values in "Facilities" column to 0 where there were zero facilities present in inital years (rows).
+This cleaned out the rows that were acting as sub-totals in our data.
+Also, we changed the data type in the 'Generation (Megawatts)' to float type so we can do accurate queries and calculations later.
+Lastyle, we exported to CSV to import into Postgress.

+When we loaded the third CSV into Jupyter, the third table (yearly_capacity_pd) had null values in place of 0's in multiple columns.
+In the columns 'Generators' and 'Facilities', there were NaN values where there were no generators or facilities present in the state during that year.
+Therefore, we changed the NaN values in 'Generators' column to 0 where there were zero generators present initally in 1990, and we changed NaN values in "Facilities" column to 0 where there were zero facilities present in inital years (rows).
+We used a line of code like this for the replacement:

+yearly_capacity_pd['Generators'] = yearly_capacity_pd['Generators'].replace(np.nan, 0)

- - Exported to CSV to import to Postgres
+Lastly, we exported to CSV to import to Postgres.

-LOAD: We loaded our three tables into Postgres using the query window and writing the code to create and populate the code.
+*LOAD*: We loaded our three tables into Postgres using the query window and writing the code to create and populate the code.
+Before adding the data to the tables in our schema, we used QuickDBD to map our tables and keys.

 Tools: